gregmarine/isotopical/public/assets/collections/recipes/perfect-chicken-wings-air-fryer-oven.md

 # Ingredients

 - 10-12 chicken wings
-- Salt
+- Salt and pepper to taste
-- Pepper
-- Paprika
+- 1 tbsp paprika
-- Garlic Powder
+- 1 tbsp garlic powder
-- Baking Powder (Note: do not use baking soda!)
+- 1 tbsp baking powder (Note: do not use baking soda!)
 - Favorite wing sauce (if not using rub)
 - Olive oil (if using dry rub)